aryabyte21/gowhale/readme.md

  Beginning with Go programming

-hello
+There are various online IDEs such as The Go Playground, repl.it, etc. which can be used to run Go programs without installing. hello
 First, let’s talk about C syntax.
 C took an unusual and clever approach to declaration syntax.
 Instead of describing the types with special syntax, one writes an expression involving the item being declared, and states what type that expression will have.
 Thus